Airborne virus transmission under different weather conditions: Results

-Fig.~\ref{fg2} illustrates the time that droplets of different sizes will take to settle gravitationally under different conditions of relative humidity and wind flow.
-We find that the droplets at smaller $RH$ will evaporate faster and make the effect of gravity weaker due to loss of mass.
-In such cases the time of suspension in the air will be prolonged before settling gravitationally on the ground.
-For larger value of $RH$ the evaporation process will be slowed down resulting in smaller loss of mass and hence forcing it to fall on the ground under the action of gravitation.
-Comparison of results for droplet of initial radius $50\mu$m displayed in Fig.~\ref{fg2} for $RH=40\%, 60\%$ and $80\%$ substantiate this fact with the indication that the effects of $RH$ is significant.
-The smaller droplets with initial radius 25 $\mu$m, however, remain suspended in the air after evaporating to droplet nuclei of mean radius 2 $\mu$m which do not settle under the action of gravitation but continue to diffuse in air making the use of mask mandatory to prevent these aerosol.
-At higher temperature ($35^\circ$ C) the evaporation becomes faster.

-It is observed that at high $RH$ and low $T$ the effect of evaporation is small and hence the virus may survive for longer time in such cases.
-It is important to note that smaller droplets at higher $RH$ and low $T$ will survive longer in the air.
-In other words the evaporation is lesser effective at high $RH$ and low $T$.
-The relation between the climatic condition and index of airborne infection rate and concentration rate of particle in saliva is found in Ref.\cite{dbouk3} (see also \cite{dbouk2}).
+Fig.~\ref{fg2} illustrates the time that droplets of different sizes take to settle gravitationally under different conditions of relative humidity and wind flow.
+We find that the droplets at smaller $\textrm{RH}$ evaporate and do not settle on the ground due to weaker effect of gravity.
+For larger value of $\textrm{RH}$ the evaporation process is slowed down resulting in smaller loss of mass and hence forcing it to fall on the ground under the action of gravitation.
+Comparison of results for droplet of initial radius $50\mu$m for $\textrm{RH}=40\%, 60\%$ and $80\%$ indicate that the effects of $\textrm{RH}$ is significant.
+The droplets with initial radius 25 $\mu$m or less, however, remain suspended in the air, namely, these droplets do not settle under the action of gravitation but continue to diffuse in the air making the use of mask mandatory to prevent the infection.
+It needs to be reiterated at this point that we follow the trajectories of droplets of radius upto $2 \mu${\text m} created by the process of evaporation.
+At higher temperature the evaporation becomes faster as can be seen from the results displayed in Fig~\ref{fg2}.
+A droplet of initial radius $50 \mu$m evaporates swiftly at $35^\circ$ C than at $20^\circ$ C at the same relative humidity of $40\%$.
+It is observed that at higher $\textrm{RH}$ and low $T$ the effect of evaporation is small and hence the droplets survive for longer time.
+The relation between the climatic condition and index of airborne infection rate and concentration rate of particle in saliva can be found in Ref.\cite{dbouk3} (see also \cite{dbouk2}).